The Best Movies About U.S. Presidents to Show Your Students

 Lincoln

 Starting off with the most obvious choice, Lincoln is a fitting viewing for President’s Day, as not only is he one of the most memorable leaders of our country, but the holiday used to be referred to as “Washington – Lincoln Day.”
-Moving on, Lincoln is directed by the great Steven Spielberg, and stars the now retired Daniel Day-Lewis as the titular president.
-The movie tells about the ratifying of the 13th Amendment, a massively important historical moment.
+Moving on, Lincoln is directed by the great Steven Spielberg and stars the now retired Daniel Day-Lewis as the titular president.
+The movie tells us about the ratifying of the 13th Amendment, a massively important historical moment.
 The film is a bit long (nearly 3 hours) so you may want to pick and choose scenes to present to students if that’s a better option.

 Warm Springs